vnyennhi/docker-kafka-cassandra-faker-api/README.md

-# How to Build a Distributed Big Data Pipeline Using Kafka, Cassandra, and Jupyter Lab with Docker
+# How to Build a Distributed Big Data Pipeline Using Kafka, Cassandra, and Jupyter Lab with Docker plus Faker API

+This is solution for Tutorial 4.
+You are recommended to follow step-by-step guide in class for better understanding.

 You can use the resources in this github to deploy an end-to-end data pipeline on your local computer using Docker containerized Kafka (data streaming), Cassandra (NoSQL database) and Jupyter Lab (data analysis Visualization).